 Healthy Homemade Peanut Butter Pumpkin Dog Treats (To Celebrate My Puppy’s 1st Birthday!)

 If you follow me on Instagram or Twitter, you may have seen one or two (or seventeen) pictures of my dog or family’s dogs.
 All of us together have 5 dogs.
 There are more dogs than people.
-Anyways, we have 4 French Bulldogs and 1 Doberman.
-It’s a bit of a long story on how and why we got 3 Frenchies from the same litter, but the point is, we’ve got 3 pups turning ONE today (or should I say seven, knowing dog years?)! 🐶🐶🐶 So, I made these Healthy Homemade Peanut Butter Pumpkin Dog Treats to celebrate.
+We have 4 French Bulldogs and 1 Doberman.
+It’s a bit of a long story on how and why we got 3 Frenchies from the same litter, but the point is, we’ve got 3 pups turning ONE today!
+Or should I say seven, knowing dog years?
+So, I made them these Healthy Homemade Peanut Butter Pumpkin Dog Treats to celebrate.

 These Healthy Homemade Peanut Butter Pumpkin Dog Treats are packed with peanut butter flavor, flavorful cinnamon, and tummy-friendly pumpkin and gluten-free oats.
 Your dog is sure to love ’em!